florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 If the quality of any of these two metrics increases, we consider the stretch goal to be reached.
 We were not entirely sure if both metrics could be improved.
-One theory for this was that maybe users always type a similar number of characters before choosing one the suggestions.
+One theory for this was that maybe users always type a similar number of characters before choosing one of the suggestions.
 The alternative could also be possible, users always type until the first suggestion displayed is the one they were looking for.
-For this reason we decided that for the third goal only of the metrics would need to be improved, while the other should not get much worse.
+For this reason, we decided that for the third goal only of the metrics would need to be improved, while the other should not get much worse.
 The first goal meant that both metrics should not get significantly worse.

 ### Power Analysis